 In a survey sponsored by AARP and Stanford University, the good news was that most people surveyed did have strong social networks.
 A full 86% described themselves as well-connected, meaning frequent contacts—in-person or otherwise—with their children, friends, and family.

-The 14% who described themselves as isolated, however, also had far more health problems.
-They suffered more frequently from depression, had more trouble performing basic daily activities like bathing or grooming, and were more likely to have at least five chronic health problems.
+The 14% who described themselves as isolated, however, had far more health problems.
+They suffered more frequently from depression, had more trouble performing necessary daily activities like bathing or grooming, and were more likely to have at least five chronic health problems.
 They were more likely than their socially active peers to be male, white, urban, and poor.